 The General Business (GB) district is established to accommodate a wide variety of residential and nonresidential uses on lots bounding major roadways outside of community and village center areas.
 The district is intended to accommodate small to medium-sized commercial, office, personal service, and institutional uses that provide goods and services to county residents and visitors in ways that protect the county's scenic corridors as well as maintain the traffic carrying capacity of major roadways.
 The district also accommodates low density single-family detached dwellings, accessory dwelling units, and manufactured homes on individual lots (on the mainland).
 New commercial development is subject to commercial design standards to ensure development quality and consistency with surrounding development patterns.
-New commercial development of 5,000 square feet or more proposed on lots located outside of areas designated as G-2, G-3, or G-4 transects in the Land Use Plan is required to obtain special use permit approval.
-New development on lots along major arterials (like Caratoke Highway) outside of areas designated as G-2, G-3, or G-4 transects in the Land Use Plan are subject to increased minimum front setbacks and increased landscaping requirements to help protect the scenic character of these areas.
+New commercial development of 5,000 square feet or more proposed on lots located outside of areas designated as Full Service areas in the Land Use Plan is required to obtain special use permit approval.
+New development on lots along major arterials (like Caratoke Highway) outside designated Full Service areas are subject to increased minimum front setbacks and increased landscaping requirements to help protect the scenic character of these areas.
 New industrial, multi-family, and institutional residential uses are prohibited in the GB district.